Shadow of a Doubt: Reception

-In a 1964 interview on Telescope with host Fletcher Markle, Markle noted, "Mr. Hitchcock, most critics have always considered Shadow of a Doubt, which you made in 1943, as your finest film."
+In a 1964 interview on Telescope, host Fletcher Markle noted, "Mr. Hitchcock, most critics have always considered Shadow of a Doubt, which you made in 1943, as your finest film."
 Hitchcock replied immediately, "Me too."
 Markle then asked, "That is your opinion of it still?"
 Hitchcock replied, "Oh, no question."
 At the time, Hitchcock's most recent work was Marnie.
 When later interviewed by François Truffaut, Hitchcock denied the suggestion that Shadow of a Doubt was his "favourite".
 But in the audio interview with Truffaut, Hitchcock confirmed it was his favourite film, and later reiterated that Shadow of a Doubt was his favorite film in his interview with Mike Douglas in 1969 and in his interview with Dick Cavett in 1972.
 Hitchcock's daughter Pat Hitchcock also said that her father's favorite film was Shadow of a Doubt.
 Hitchcock also enjoyed making Shadow of a Doubt the most, due to his "pleasant memories of working on it with Thornton Wilder" according to his conversation with Truffaut.

 Today, the film is still regarded as a major work of Hitchcock's.
-Contemporary critic Dave Kehr called it Hitchcock's "first indisputable masterpiece."
-In 2005 film critic David Denby of The New Yorker called it Hitchcock's most "intimate and heart-wrenching" film.
-Based on 48 reviews on the website Rotten Tomatoes, the film has received a 100% approval rating, with a weighted average of 9.20/10.
+In 1985, critic Dave Kehr called it Hitchcock's "first indisputable masterpiece."
+In 2005, film critic David Denby of The New Yorker called it Hitchcock's most "intimate and heart-wrenching" film.
+In his 2008 book Bambi vs. Godzilla, David Mamet calls it Hitchcock's finest film.
+In his 2011 review of the film, film critic Roger Ebert gave the film four stars out of four and included it in his Great Movies list.
+In 2017, the film was included in the BFI's list of 100 essential thrillers.
+In 2022, Time Out magazine ranked the film at No. 41 on their list of "The 100 best thriller films of all time".

+With 48 reviews on the website Rotten Tomatoes, the film received a 100% approval rating, with a weighted average of 9.20/10.
 The site's consensus reads: "Alfred Hitchcock's earliest classic — and his own personal favorite — deals its flesh-crawling thrills as deftly as its finely shaded characters".
 On Metacritic it has a score of 94 out of 100, based on reviews from 15 critics, indicating "universal acclaim".
-When asked by critics as to an overarching theme for the film Hitchcock responded: "Love and good order is no defense against evil".
-In his book Bambi vs. Godzilla, David Mamet calls it Hitchcock's finest film.
-In his 2011 review of the film, film critic Roger Ebert gave the film four stars out of four and included it in his Great Movies list.
-In 2022, Time Out magazine ranked the film at No. 41 on their list of "The 100 best thriller films of all time".